 To give you a short sneak peek: I’ve been using their online bank account since 2016 and I’m more than happy with it.

-A third and relatively new online banking solution is TransferWise Borderless.
+A second online banking solution is the multi-currency account of Wise, formerly known as TransferWise Borderless.
 You might have heard about their money sending service (see more info below).
-Now they are offering an online banking option, too.
+Now they are offering an online banking option, too, which you can check out here: Wise.

 You get proper bank account details for Germany, the UK, and the USA, plus 15 other currencies.
 This is particularly handy when you receive income in different currencies.